stac-utils/pystac-client/docs/api.rst

 API Reference
 =============

-This API reference is auto-generated for the Python docstrings, and organized by the section of the :stac-spec:`STAC Spec <>` they relate to, if related to a specific spec item.
+This API reference is auto-generated for the Python docstrings.

 pystac-client
 -------------